gitesh21/My-Portfolio/README.md

 # Data Scientist
 📍 London, UK

-I am a Data Scientist with a strong foundation in SQL, Python, and Machine Learning, experienced in building ETL pipelines, scalable data solutions, and optimizing workflows.
-My background includes projects in Big Data, Machine Learning, Deep Learning, and Cloud technologies to drive impactful data-driven decisions.
-Currently, I am seeking opportunities in Data Science, Data Engineering, or Data Analytics to kickstart my career and grow into a competitive Data domain.
-Based in London, UK, I am open to both onsite and remote roles
+Data Scientist with a Distinction MSc from QMUL, skilled in SQL, Python, and Machine Learning.
+Proven track record in building ETL pipelines, scalable data solutions, and optimizing workflows.
+Passionate about turning data into impactful insights.
+Seeking data roles to kickstart my career and grow in the field.

 ## Education
 #### Master of Science(MSc) in Big Data Science (Sept 2022 to Sept 2023)